-- Dynamic and engaging leadership style with diverse perspectives gained across multiple sectors, organisational settings and geographies, which complement the responsibilities of SSE Chair. - Experienced in the governance of large-scale business operations, leading reform and the management of complex projects to drive commercial performance, skills key to the fulfilment of SSE's vision and purpose. - Strong communicator with insight into the management and development of stakeholder relations aligned with SSE's approach to decision-making. - Working knowledge of energy regulation, government and policy considerations which underpin the success of a net zero transition. - Brings sharp focus to people leadership, succession planning and inclusion and diversity.
+- Dynamic and engaging leadership style with diverse perspectives gained across multiple sectors, organisational settings and geographies, which complement the responsibilities of SSF Chair - Experienced in the governance of large-scale business operations, leading reform and the management of complex projects to drive commercial performance, skills key to the fulfilment of SSE's vision and purpose. - Strong communicator with insight into the management and development of stakeholder relations aligned with SSE's approach to decision-making. - Working knowledge of energy regulation, government and policy considerations which underpin the success of a net zero transition. - · Brings sharp focus to people leadership,

-- Non-Executive Director of Diageo.
+- Non-Executive Director of Diageo

-- Chair of the Atomic Weapons Establishment.
+- Chair of the Atomic Weapons Establishment

 - Non-Executive Director of KBR Inc.